What does the law say about electric bicycles?

 - reflective safety vests , to be more visible, especially at night or in low light;

-- protective gloves , for better grip on the handlebars and to protect the hands in the event of a fall;
+- protective gloves , for a better grip on the handlebars and to protect the hands in the event of a fall;

 and of course a solid electric bike lock !